karyennevu/GENERALs-soen341project2022/meeting_minutes/deliverables.md

-Please Find our document first meeting at the wiki page of our repo.
+Please Find our documented first meeting at the wiki page of our repo.